aeternity/aeconnector/README.md

 ### Setup #3 (shard)

-Shard setup (history keeper/ election master) setup (please note that currently in development process).
+Shard setup (history keeper/election master) setup (please note that currently in development process).
 This setup allows to decouple *election engine* and *security provider* roles and assumes the usage of the most scalable and faster blockchain as election engine and the older one as a security provider:

 <p align="center">
   <img src="/doc/src/HyperchainsConnectorsElectionHistory.png">
   <br>
-    <em>History keeper (election/history) connector setup #3 </em>
+    <em>Shard connector setup #3 </em>
 </p>